 Use Wireless Slave Devices

-And to save costs and make the system easier to install and move, Raveon provides “Wireless Slave Devices”.
-A wireless slave device has general purpos IO connections on it, with a built in radio modem, and secure and reliable communication protocols.
+To save costs and make the system easier to install and move, Raveon provides “Wireless Slave Devices”.
+A wireless slave device has general purpose IO connections on it, with a built in radio modem, and secure and reliable communication protocols.
 Use SCADA commands or MODBUS commands to communicate with Raveon’s wireless slave devices.
 Raveon’s Tech Series radio modems have a myriad of IO options and frequency band options, to work as wireless slave devices for Remote Terminal Units (RTUs)

 Raveon’s Unique Features for SCADA Applications